Muslim Shishani: Decline and disbandment

-In 2021 members from Junud al-Sham were involved in numerous criminal activities and used the group as cover to evade conviction.
+In 2021, members from Junud al-Sham were involved in numerous criminal activities and used the group as cover to evade conviction.
 Hay'at Tahrir al-Sham (HTS) demanded Shishani cooperate to get the criminals arrested.
-Shishani released a statement wherein he said that the criminals were not in the group when the crimes were committed.
-He also clarified that he was asked to dismantle Junud al-Sham and leave Idlib after a summon from the HTS-affiliated General Security Service on 22 June.
+Shishani released a statement saying that the criminals were not in the group when the crimes were committed.
+He also clarified that he was asked to dismantle Junud al-Sham and leave Idlib after a summons from the HTS-affiliated General Security Service on 22 June.
 HTS affiliated media released a video on 8 July where it is claimed that the group did not fight during heavy offensives in 2015 and 2016.
-Furthermore criminals purportedly belonging to Junud al-Sham said that they were members of the group.
-Following this Shishani disbanded the group on 8 July and the group left their positions near Tuffahiyeh which were taken over by the Turkistan Islamic Party.
+Furthermore, criminals purportedly belonging to Junud al-Sham said that they were members of the group.
+Following this, Shishani disbanded the group on 8 July and the group left their positions near Tuffahiyeh, which were taken over by the Turkistan Islamic Party.

-In October 2021 there were clashes in the Bayirbucak Turkmen Mountain region between Jundallah and HTS.
+In October 2021, there were clashes in the Bayirbucak Turkmen Mountain region between Jundallah and HTS.
 Shishani was allied with Jundullah but was forced to abandon them after learning that HTS was mobilising troops to fight Jundullah.
 He left the area of conflict with 70 soldiers.
 Shishani later settled with his family near the Christian village of Al-Yacoubiyah in the Jisr ash-Shughur countryside.
 That December, the Russian Air Force bombed his residence, killing a bodyguard and their child while failing to kill Shishani.